-Get Started with Apollo Server
+Get started with Apollo Server

 We've defined our data set, but Apollo Server doesn't know that it should use that data set when it's executing a query.
 To fix this, we create a resolver.

-1// Resolvers define how to fetch the types defined in your schema.
+1// Resolvers define the technique for fetching the types defined in the

 3const resolvers = {